coffeencoke/SimplifyiOSSDK/README.md

 To access the actual token value, for use in the server side API, refer to the `token` member of the returned `SIMCreditCardToken` object.

+# License

+Copyright 2013 {{Put Organization Here}}

+MIT License - view LICENSE.txt in the source for details